SillyFreak/typst-scrutinize/examination/docs/manual.typ

 - `points`: a number specifying how many points can be reached in that question
 - additionally `body`: the complete content that was rendered as the question

-The two former fields are not used unless you explicitly do so; let's look at how to do that.
+The body is rendered as-is, but the two former fields are not used unless you explicitly do; let's look at how to do that.
 Let's say we want to show the points in each question's header:

 #pagebreak(weak: true)